 Māngai Taiao Ahuwhenua

-Agricultural field representatives sell products and services to clients such as farm equipment, and advise on crop and livestock management.
+Agricultural/horticultural field representatives sell products such as farm equipment, and advise clients on crop and livestock management.

-Agricultural field representatives with less than two years’ experience usually earn
+Agricultural/horticultural field representatives with up to three years’ experience usually earn

-Agricultural field representatives with two to three years' experience usually earn
+Agricultural/horticultural field representatives with more than three years' experience usually earn

-Pay for agricultural field representatives varies depending on their position in the company, ability, experience, and commission/profit-sharing arrangements:
+Pay for agricultural/horticultural field representatives varies depending on their position in the company, ability, experience, and incentives or profit-sharing arrangements.

-- Cadet or trainee agricultural field representatives can expect to start on about $45,000 a year.
+- Cadet or trainee agricultural/horticultural field representatives usually start on about $55,000 a year.

 What you will do

-- advise farmers about product usage, pasture, and crop and livestock management
+- advise clients about product usage, pasture, and crop and livestock management

-- negotiate the sale of agricultural products and services
+- negotiate the sale of agricultural/horticultural products and services

 - buy and sell seeds and grains on farms.